darrnz/IH-Mod3-ProcureBidding-FrontEnd/README.md

 ## Status

-There will be more faetures, where the Vendors can reply with teir prices and the Client will be able to compare the prices and select the best one.
+There will be more features, where the Vendors can reply with teir prices and the Client will be able to compare the prices and select the best one.